2anki/get-notion-object-title/README.md

 ### Database

-The database uses the top level `title` attribute.
+The [database](https://developers.notion.com/reference/database) uses the top level `title` attribute.

 ### Other

-The remaining blocks are converted to plain text using the rich text.
+The remaining blocks are converted to plain text using the [rich text items](https://developers.notion.com/reference/rich-text).

 ## License